anshikagupta-04/cn_clone/README.md

 # Clone of Coding Ninjas
 Introduction
-This repository contains a clone of the Coding Ninjas website.
+This repository contains a UI clone of the Coding Ninjas website.
 It has been created for educational purposes, allowing users to explore and learn from the structure and functionality of Coding Ninjas.

 ## Purpose
 Educational Use: This project is intended for learning and understanding web development techniques used in Coding Ninjas.